danielberkompas/immortal/README.md

 ## Included Modules:

-- `Immortal.EtsTableManager`: Keep your ETS tables alive while your process is rebooted by your supervisor.
+- `Immortal.ETSTableManager`: Keep your ETS tables alive while your process is rebooted by your supervisor.

 ## Installation